deathrjj/age-gitlab-tool-tui/README.md

 - Your personal access token is valid and has the required permissions (`read_user` and `read_ssh_keys`).
 - Network connectivity between your system and the GitLab instance.

+For decryption issues:
+- Make sure your `AGE_PRIVATE_KEY_PATH` points to a valid SSH private key file
+- If your key is passphrase-protected, ensure you're entering the correct passphrase
+- The application uses `ssh-keygen` for decrypting passphrase-protected keys, so ensure this tool is available on your system
+- Verify the encrypted content in the clipboard is valid and complete

 ## Dependencies

 - [rivo/tview](https://github.com/rivo/tview) - Terminal UI components.
 - [gdamore/tcell](https://github.com/gdamore/tcell) - Terminal cell library for TUI.
 - [filippo.io/age](https://github.com/FiloSottile/age) - Encryption library used to perform secure encryption.
+- [atotto/clipboard](https://github.com/atotto/clipboard) - Clipboard access for detecting encrypted files.

 ## Contributing